google-research/google-research/tf3d/doc/usage.md

 # Training and Evaluation of the Pipelines

-TensorFlow 3D provides training and evaluation pipelines for 3d semantic segmentation, 3d instance segmentation and 3d object deteciton.
+TensorFlow 3D provides training and evaluation pipelines for 3d semantic segmentation, 3d instance segmentation and 3d object detection.

 ## Train